MaraEliana/Diversified-Answer-Generation-QA-System/README.md

 ## Pending Taks:
 - QA index:
     - Take the answer and ask an LLM to formulate a question for it and store this question in a separate field.
-- Knowledge base:
-    - Analyse the linked PDFs to see how many include tabular data.
-This then determines if the conversion to markdown using MarkItDown is justified.
-See if LlamaParse can convert to MarkDown while also preserving text hierarchy.
-    - If the web page/PDF has some internal hierarchy, then keep it (store for each chunk of a paragraph the corresponding section title; this is helpful for a preliminary filtering stage when given a query).
-    - Experiment with different LangChain text splitters (LangChain Text Splitters).
-    - Since the content of most linked web pages is from the legal domain, try using a legal domain embedding model.
-    - Reindex the documents after applying the above changes.

 - Compute text analytics.
 - upload presentation on Gitlab in a separate folder.
 - update the remote repository.